sfu-bigdata/bd-glossary/Glossary.md

 ### Word Cloud

-Text summary method that displays important words from a document indicating varying degree of relevance by varying the font size of the words.
-The most important words stand out at a glance, giving an rough idea of the topic of a text.
+Text summary method that displays important words from a document indicating varying degrees of relevance by varying the font size of the words.
+The most important words stand out at a glance, giving a rough idea of the topic of a text.
 [visualization](#visualization) [#lesson-09](#lesson-09)

 # Categories